 5. ILT Classroom.
 The LMS can provide extended support for classroom-based initiatives (e.g., managing schedules and monitoring attendance).

 6. Mobile learning.
-Some LMSs have native mobile apps for viewing courses, even when offline.
+Some LMSs have native mobile apps that allow offline course access.

 7. Social learning.
-It can serve as a social tool that allows users to publish articles, discuss colleagues’ posts, and like and share content.
+It can serve as a social tool that allows you to unite students into groups for class projects, create discussion boards, and conduct webinars.

 8. White labeling and customization.
-Your platform can use branding to help maintain brand consistency within the learning experience.
+Your platform might allow customization to help maintain brand consistency within the learning experience.

 9. Gamification.
-Points, awards, ratings, and badges can increase learners’ retention, engagement, and motivation to study harder.
+Points, awards, ratings, and badges can increase learners’ engagement, motivation to study, and retention.

 10. Certification.
-The LMS can issue certificates of completion for professional certifications.
+The LMS can issue certificates of completion for professional certification.

 For more details about must-have and optional features, see this article about LMS requirements.